VA-11 Hall-A: Design and influences

 VA-11 Hall-As developers come from Venezuela.
 As such, according to Ortiz, their visions of a dystopian bar scene are based on their own experiences of living in their home country, leading them to create a cast of characters that "try to go on with their lives and be as happy as they can with what they have."
 Tenacity in the face of difficulty can be found in every character the player interacts with in the game, where despite "each one surviving through varying degrees of hardship, they describe their problems not with bitterness but with an undertone of perseverance" and a certain "burning desire to be happy" notwithstanding their deteriorating surroundings.
 Damas describes Sukeban Games' titles as "dramedies", or a fusion of drama and comedy, as they feel it is something the game industry lacks and "laughter in the middle of despair" sums up their experiences of living in Venezuela.
 Ortiz and Damas noted that, compared to these real-life experiences, such as when a friend had to jump from rooftop to rooftop to escape the protests in San Cristóbal, "VA-11 Hall-A is kind of tame in comparison".
-Two in-game apps, the "danger/u/" textboard and the "Augmented Eye" news site, mirrors much of Venezuela's problems into the game's world.
+Two in-game apps, the "danger/u/" textboard and the "Augmented Eye" news site, mirror much of Venezuela's problems into the game's world.
 Damas explained how they wished to create a more "optimistic kind of dystopia", where the player is just "a normal person living in an interesting future".
 Additionally, since VA-11 Hall-A is primarily about interaction with characters, the objective of the game is not to save the world but rather to become a part of it.